 - a.
 Promote designs that keep "eyes on the street."
 Possible design elements include: - Windows - Doors - Courtyards - Bridges - b.
-Align a building pass-through to frame a clear view of an outdoor amenity space and buildings beyond. - c.
-Activate a pass-through wall to provide a pedestrian-friendly experience.
-See Design Options for Windowless Facade Areas, Diagram 4-8 on page 98. - d.
+Align a building pass-through to frame a clear view of an outdoor amenity space and buildings beyond. - Activate a pass-through wall to provide a pedestrian-friendly experience.
+See Design Options for Windowless Facade Areas, Diagram 4-6 on page 96. - d.
 Incorporate lighting in the design of a pass-through that is visually interesting and creative.
-For instance, consider using festoon lights in a pass-through. - e.
-The concept of a pass-through is that it should have views, and access, to uses inside flanking buildings.
-If parking is allowed in a pass-through, it must be screened using techniques described for structured parking (pg.
-60-63) and the pedestrian route must be separated from auto circulation.
+For instance, consider using festoon lights in a pass-through.